Auzzy/pyinq/docs/src/source/discovery.rst

 Constructing your own printer
 #############################

 If one of the included printers doesn't meet your needs, you may wish to write your own.
-To do so, create a class that subclasses the abstract class :class:`pyinq.printer.AbstractPrinter <AbstractPrinter>`.
+To do so, create a class that subclasses the abstract class :class:`AbstractPrinter`.
 For now, this class must be called "Printer" to be recognized, but that will change in coming versions.

 There are 4 functions to implement: ``title``, to format the report banner;  ``section``, to format the name of each section (module name, class name, etc); ``log_test``, to log the test results; and ``log_fixture``, to log the fixture results.
 There is also an optional ``cleanup`` function if your printer needs to perform any operations upon exiting.